CEL Faculty at the U

 Applications are due by July 15 (for a Fall semester class), November 15 (for a Spring semester class), and March 15 (for a Summer semester class).
 Successful applicants will be notified within two weeks of application deadlines.
 Awards are contingent upon the availability of funds, and will be distributed during the first two weeks of the semester awarded.

-Please review the eligibility criteria, below, then use the online form to submit your application for a CEL TA award.
+Please review the eligibility criteria, below, then use the online form to submit your application for a CELA award.

-For Faculty: 1) instructors interested in developing a community-engaged learning course by “test teaching” it, and 2) instructors who teach a CEL-designated class may apply for a CEL TA award.
+For Faculty: 1) instructors interested in developing a community-engaged learning course by “test teaching” it, and 2) instructors who teach a CEL-designated class may apply for a CELA award.

-For Students: Instructors may select an undergraduate or graduate student for their CEL teaching assistant.
+For Students: Instructors may select an undergraduate or graduate student for their CELA.
 Prior community-engaged learning coursework is highly preferred, but not mandatory.
-The Bennion Center also can help you identify a student to serve as your CEL TA.
+The Bennion Center also can help you identify a student to serve as your CELA.
 In this case, preference will be given to students in the Bennion Center Scholars Program, which helps undergraduates apply their academic knowledge to community issues.

-Please note: FERPA regulations require that undergraduate students who serve as TA's and grade student work must complete FERPA training prior to grading.
+Please note: FERPA regulations require that undergraduate students who grade student work must complete FERPA training prior to grading.
 See the below link for more information and access to the online training:

-CEL TA's will be given access to a Canvas course that provides support resources for their position as a mentor to students and a point of contact for community partners.
+Students hired as CELA's should watch the below 15-minute training video.
+It provides details about their role as a mentor to students and a point of contact for community partners.
 Topics addressed include: an exploration of the definition of CEL; guidance on engaged learning in higher education; key elements of critical reflection; and supporting mutually beneficial and collaborative community partnerships.
+Faculty that hire a CELA should also look over the below linked handout.

 - "Providing Peer Mentors through a Service-Learning Teaching Assistants Program"

-- This article, by Erin Burke Brown, Lynn E. Pelco, and Sabrina Hise (Virginia Commonwealth University), discusses success stories at VCU and elaborates on ways that its TAs "have helped students understand the broader context of their educational experience and how it shapes the communities in which they live."
+- This article, by Erin Burke Brown, Lynn E. Pelco, and Sabrina Hise (Virginia Commonwealth University), discusses success stories at VCU and elaborates on ways the CEL Assistants "have helped students understand the broader context of their educational experience and how it shapes the communities in which they live."

 CEL Learning Outcomes